maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ## Conclusion

-Distributed systems are part of life working on modern software and it's important we understand the compromises we make with each decision - whether it's added complexity and maintenance, degraded experience or just more expensive there will always be a cost to added resilience.
+Distributed systems are part of life working on modern software and it's important we understand the compromises we make with each decision - whether it's added complexity and maintenance, degraded experience, or just more expensive there will always be a cost to added resilience.

 - 🛡 Protect resources where possible
 - 💡 Be aware of the trade-offs introduced by a pattern